My journey ends here...

 Gladys Baker, Della Mae Monroe and the Bolenders attended her meetings.

-In 1923 she founded the Angelus Temple (,,;), a 5 300 places building, exclusively financed by the faithful donations (about 1.5 millions $), located 1100 Glendale Avenue.
+,;), a 5 300 places building, exclusively financed by the faithful donations (about 1.5 millions $), located 1100 Glendale Avenue.

-There, she preached her faith in the "Immovable Movement", a theory based on her idea of Jesus-Christ 4 roles "Redeemer, Great Healer, Christener by the Holy spirit and Great King whose time is close".
+There, she preached her faith in the "Immovable Movement", a theory based on her idea of Jesus-Christ 4 roles "Redeemer, Great Healer, Christener by the Holy spirit and Great King whose time is close"

-She didn't split up with her mother, Ma Kennedy, whose vocation was to launch the applause which welcomed her daughter theatrical performances :,.
+Her mother, Ma Kennedy, always by her side, had vocation to launch the applause which welcomed

 To preach God's law, Sister Aimee wore a police officer uniform.